brandonjamesparkinson/GraphicalProgram/README.md

 This program is based around the idea of teaching smple programming concepts.
 The language that was used to build this project is C#, and the program will have the basics of sequence, selection, and iteration, which will allow a student programmer to explore these concepts using graphics.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+## How to Use

+It's simple to get this program running on any Windows OS running Microsoft Visual Studio.

-### Prerequisites
+### What you'll need

-What things you need to install the software and how to install them

 ```
 Microsoft Visual Studio